cla-cif/english-with-claudia/README.md

 ### Bugs and problems

 - __Known problems__
     - Images in .jpeg format present an optimal compromise between quality and size.
 [JPEGMiniPRo](https://www.jpegmini.com/creators) was used to reduce the image size while ensuring minimal quality loss.
 However, low scores on Largest Contentful Paint (LCP) side were still achieved.
-      -

 - __Fixed bugs__
     - WebP format images are partially or not supported on some browser's older versions as shown by [Can I use](https://caniuse.com/webp).
 In order to preserve information and maximase compatibility, .jpeg format was chosen instead despite WebP performs better as shown by [Google Developers](https://developers.google.com/speed/webp/faq#:~:text=WebP%20typically%20achieves%20an%20average,help%20make%20the%20web%20faster.).

 - __Unfixed Bugs__
     - There is a loss of information in the header section when the page is displayed on IE 11 running on Win 10 because the header will not be displayed correctly:
-CSS property 'display: flex' is not supported by IE11.
+CSS property 'display: flex' is not fully supported by IE11.
+Details are shown [here](https://caniuse.com/?search=display%20flex).

 ### Testing User Stories from User Experience (UX) Section